Current Board

 The Board consists of four Board Officers and five Board Directors.
 Three board seats are up for election annually and each have a three-year term.
 Board Officers are elected by the Board during its May board meeting and each Officer serves as Chair of a board committee.
 Board members may serve no more than three consecutive terms.

-Lisa has been on the TCCP Board since 2019 and is the Board Treasurer and Chair of the Finance Committee.
+Lisa has been on the TCCP Board since 2019 and is the Board President.
 She has been a TCCP member for over 25 years.
 She earned a BA from Miami University in Ohio, a JD from Case Western Reserve University (Ohio), and an MBA from Wharton, University of Pennsylvania.
 Lisa has worked in both the food and health care industries holding leadership positions in product development and marketing.

 Lisa is passionate about TCCP believing that we raise the bar for all Minnesota grocers by supporting local farmers & businesses that use sustainable practices, help keep our environment clean, reduce global warming and provide valuable tax dollars to the state.
 She’s proud to be part of this inclusive co-op community that is a catalyst for the change needed in the world.